mampi2816/chain_reaction_game/README.md

 # C++ Chain Reaction Game

-Chain Reaction multipayer game to demostrate the usage and applications of Data Structures using C++.
+Chain Reaction multipayer game is to demostrate the usage and applications of Data Structures using C++.

 The game uses the some of the concepts of the basic data structures such as:
 <ul>